bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_5.md

     Word List File<i class="fas fa-download"></i>
 </a>

-> **Note**: Depending on which browser you use, you may need to Right-Click on the World List button and select Download Linked File in order for your browser to download the file.
+> **Note**: Depending on which browser you use, you may need to Right-Click on the World List button and select `Download Linked File` or `Save link as...` in order for your browser to download the file.

 * * *